The Odd Blog

 Pantaloons

 An expression of frustration and annoyance, as in “Oh, pantaloons!”
 Eesh.
-How to explain this one… When I was about 18 or so, there was a brief fashion for using the word pants as noun and adjective for something a bit crap.
+How to explain this one… When I was in my teens there was a brief fashion for using the word pants as noun and adjective for something a bit crap.
 You could say something was pants, or a bunch of pants, or even just exclaim, “Pants!”
 It mutated into pantaloons in my case for some reason.
 Despite the root word having more or less disappeared from the scene in the meantime, I cling to my pantaloons.
 Hehehehe.

 Punch and Judy policy